 This amateur hour display finally gave Judge Ellis all he could handle for the day.
 He shut things down and called a lengthy bench conference, no doubt to give the Mueller’s US attorneys a nice bit of correction on their conduct.

 What we are seeing so far doesn’t bode well for the prosecution.
-I say that because their strategy hints that they simply doesn’t have the goods.
-Their attempt to unduly influence the jury at multiple junctures reeks of desperation.
+I say that because their strategy appears to one of a prosecution that simply doesn’t have the goods.
+Their attempts to unduly influence the jury reek of desperation.
 Mueller’s team is quickly learning that proving their case in a courtroom is not as easy as illegally leaking things and having the media dutifully spin a narrative for you.

 Manafort is an unsavory figure.
 That doesn’t mean that the government’s case here is anything other than a hastily thrown together political mess.
 I do not think they expected Manafort to do anything but “flip” and plead after their attempts at intimidation toward him.
 This is why they were caught flat-footed early on when the defense demanded document production.
-It’s why they requested extensions several times.
 It’s why the Judge saw right through their games and called them on prosecuting Manafort simply to try to get to Donald Trump.

 We’ve also recently learned that Mueller’s “star witness” against Manafort, Rick Gates, might not even testify (to be sure, this is BS bluster and he will testify because they have no case without him).
 If that doesn’t smell like confidence, I don’t know what does.